bls/node-yafp/README.md

 ## Example

-Simple response modification looks something like this:
+Simple response modification looks something like this (in typescript):

 ```typescript